Escape to Rockaway Beach, New York with this fun guide … you’ll find everything you need to plan the perfect day or vacation!

 - High Line – A visit to the High Line, an elevated park that was built on a deserted train track is never a bad idea.
 You’ll be treated to public art, great NYC views, yummy food, and more.

 - Heading to NYC during the holidays?
 It’s magical … before you go, make sure to check out my comprehensive guide to Christmas in New York.
-And you’ll also want to take a tour NYC’s best Christmas windows!
+And you’ll also want to check out the Best NYC Christmas Markets and take my tour of the festive Christmas windows!

 - Visiting in spring?
 Here’s where to find the best Cherry Blossoms in NYC.